jerveree/github4developers/README.md

 # github4developers

-GitHub training "GitHub for Developers"
+Workspace for the GitHub training "GitHub for Developers"